Economic Impacts of Urban & Community Forestry in California

 - Private Sector – Respond on behalf of a company that grows, plants, maintains, or manages trees in the urban forest.
 Examples include nurseries, landscape installation/maintenance contractors, tree care companies, utility vegetation management contractors, consulting arborists, companies providing urban forest management services.

-- County, Municipal or other Local Government – Respond on behalf of a division of local government that oversees management or regulation of urban forests on behalf of citizens.
+- County, Municipal or other Local Government – Respond on behalf of a division of local government that oversees the management or regulation of urban forests on behalf of citizens.
 Examples include departments of parks and recreation, public works, planning, sustainability, forestry.

 - Investor-Owned or Cooperative Utility – Respond on behalf of a company that operates utility infrastructure and manages trees along rights-of-way in urban and community settings.
 Examples include electric, natural gas, water, telecommunications.